 Revascularization Procedures: Angioplasty and Bypass SurgeryPCI, also called angioplasty (usually done with stent placement), and CABG surgery are the standard procedures for dealing with narrowed or blocked arteries.
 These procedures help restore blood flow (perfusion).
 They are known as

 - Emergency angioplasty/PCI is the standard procedure for heart attacks and should be performed preferably within 90 minutes of a heart attack.
-Studies have shown that balloon angioplasty and stenting fails to prevent heart complications in patients who receive the procedure 3 to 28 days after a heart attack.
+The benefits decline the longer it has been since the onset of a heart attack.

-- Coronary bypass surgery is typically used as elective surgery for patients with blocked arteries.
-It may be used after a heart attack if angioplasty or thrombolytics fail or are not appropriate.
+- Coronary bypass surgery is typically used as elective surgery for people with blocked arteries.
+It may be used after a heart attack if angioplasty or thrombolytics fail or are not appropriate, because too many blockages or blockages in certain areas are found.
 It is usually not performed for several days to allow recovery of the heart muscles.

-Most patients who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although not all hospitals are equipped to do this procedure).
+Most people who meet the criteria for either thrombolytic drugs or angioplasty do better with angioplasty (although not all hospitals are equipped to do this procedure).

 Angioplasty/PCI involves procedures such as percutaneous transluminal coronary angioplasty (PTCA) that help open the blocked artery.
 A typical angioplasty procedure involves the following steps:

-- After the patient receives some mild sedating medications, the cardiologist threads a narrow catheter (a tube) into the blocked vessel.
+- After the person receives some mild sedating medications, the cardiologist threads a narrow catheter (a tube) into the blocked vessel.